-We and certain selling shareholders have granted to the underwriters an option, which is exercisable within 30 days from the date of this prospectus, to purchase up to an addition ADSs.

-The ADSs are expected to be delivered against payment on , 2005.
+• You may turn in your ADSs to the depositary in exchange for Class A ordinary shares.
+The depositary will charge you fees for any such exchange. • We may amend or terminate the deposit agreement without your consent.
+If you continue to hold your ADSs, you agree to be bound by the deposit agreement as amended.
+To better understand the terms of the ADSs, you should carefully read the "Description of American Depositary Shares" section of this prospectus.
+You should also read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.
+Depositary The Bank of New York Options to purchase additional ADSs We and certain selling shareholders have granted to the underwriters an option, which is exercisable within 30 days from the date of this prospectus, to purchase up to an additional ADSs.
+Timing and settlement for ADSs The ADSs are expected to be delivered against payment on , 2005.
 The ADRs evidencing the ADSs will be deposited with a custodian for, and registered in the name of a nominee of, The Depository Trust Company, or DTC, in New York, New York.
 DTC, and its direct and indirect participants, will maintain records that will show the beneficial interests in the ADSs and facilitate any transfer of the beneficial interests.

-Our net proceeds from this offering are expected to be approximately US\$ million, assuming an initial public offering price per ADS of US\$, which is the mid-point of the estimated public offering price range.
+Use of proceeds Our net proceeds from this offering are expected to be approximately US\$ million, assuming an initial public offering price per ADS of US\$, which is the mid-point of the estimated public offering price range.
 We plan to use the net proceeds we receive from this offering: (i) to enhance our user experience; (ii) to expand our customer base; and (iii) for general corporate purposes.
 See "Use of Proceeds" for additional information.
 We will not receive any of the proceeds from the sale of ADSs by the selling shareholders.

-We have agreed with the underwriters on a lock-up of ADSs or ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or ordinary shares for a period of 180 days after the date of this prospectus.
-In addition, our executive officers, directors and certain existing shareholders, who collectively hold approximately 94.8% of our outstanding shares immediately before this offering, have also agreed with the underwriters to a lock-up of ADSs or ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or ordinary shares for a period of 180 days after the date of this prospectus.
+Lock-up We have agreed with the underwriters on a lock-up of ADSs or ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or ordinary shares for a period of 180 days after the date of this prospectus.
+In addition, our executive officers, directors and certain existing shareholders, who collectively hold approximately 94.8% of our outstanding shares immediately before this offering, have also agreed with the underwriters to a lock-up of ADSs or ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or ordinary shares for a period of 180 days after the into or exchangeable or exercisable for any ADSs or ordinary shares for a period of 180 days after the date of this prospectus.
 Other than Google Inc., which holds approximately 2.6% of our total outstanding shares immediately before this offering, shareholders with ownership of 2% of more of our total outstanding ordinary shares on a fully-diluted basis immediately after the closing of this offering have also agreed with the underwriters to be subject to the lock-up restrictions for an additional 540-day period commencing on the date of the expiration of the 180-day lock-up period.
 Commencing on the date of the expiration of the 180-day lock-up period and at the beginning of each 180-day period thereafter until the expiration of the 540-day extended lock-up period, 25% of the shares held immediately after the completion of this offering of such shareholder will be released from the lock-up restrictions.
 See "Shares Eligible for Future Sale" and "Underwriting."